 - Initial Assessment: A professional roofing contractor will conduct an initial assessment of the existing roof or building plans to evaluate the scope of work, determine the appropriate roofing system, and identify any potential challenges or requirements.

 - Planning and Design: Based on the assessment, the contractor will work with you to develop a comprehensive roofing plan and design that meets your specific needs and complies with building codes and regulations.
 This includes selecting the roofing materials, determining the insulation and ventilation requirements, and considering any additional features like skylights or rooftop equipment.

-- Material Selection and Procurement: Once the design is finalised, the contractor will assist you in selecting the appropriate roofing materials.
+- Material Selection and Procurement: Once the commercial roofing design is finalised, the contractor will assist you in selecting the appropriate roofing materials.
 They will consider factors such as durability, weather resistance, energy efficiency, and budget.
 The contractor will then procure the necessary materials from reputable suppliers.

 - Preparing the Roof: Before the installation begins, the existing roof may need to be prepared.
 This may involve removing the old roofing materials, repairing any damage or structural issues, and ensuring a clean and stable surface for the new roof.

-- Installation: The roofing contractor will start the installation process according to the design and manufacturer's guidelines.
+- Installation: The commercial roofing contractor will start the installation process according to the design and manufacturer's guidelines.
 This typically involves:

 a.
 Installing the Underlayment: A protective underlayment is often applied to the roof deck to provide a barrier against moisture and improve insulation.